Welcome to Elmswell History Group

 9 April: Mark Lawrence, “Hadleigh Guildhall

-14 May: Helen Everett of Sutton Hoo Ship’s Company, “Project to Reconstruct a Replica Anglo-Saxon Longboat
+14 May: Richard Brice of The Sutton Hoo Ship’s Company,

 Latest Updates